Dorian Johnson

-Dorian Leon Johnson (born October 21, 1994) is an American football guard who is currently a free agent.
-He played college football at Pittsburgh.
+Dorian Leon Johnson (born October 21, 1994) is an American former professional football player who was a guard in the National Football League (NFL).
+He played college football for the Pittsburgh Panthers.

-High school career
+Early life

 A native of Belle Vernon, Pennsylvania, Johnson attended Belle Vernon Area High School where he was a four-year varsity player and three-year starter on both the offensive and defensive line.
 In his junior and senior year he earned consecutive first-team All-Big Nine Conference honors.

 Regarded as a four-star recruit by ESPN, Johnson was ranked as the No. 2 offensive tackle behind Laremy Tunsil.
 With offers from many college football programs, Johnson committed to his home-town Pittsburgh Panthers.

 College career

 Johnson was a four-year starter at Pittsburgh.
-Dorian Johnson earned First-team All American and First-team All-ACC in 2016.
+Dorian Johnson earned First-team All-American and First-team All-Atlantic Coast Conference in 2016.

 Professional career

 Arizona Cardinals

-Johnson was drafted in the 2017 NFL Draft.
+Johnson was selected by the Cardinals in the fourth round of the 2017 NFL draft.
 He signed a 4-year deal with a $656,388 signing bonus on May 19, 2017.
 On September 2, 2017, he was waived by the Cardinals and was signed to the practice squad the next day.